nestarz/esdev/README.md

 yarn add esdev -D
 ```

-Small footprint.
+- Small footprint.
 Esdev relies only on `acorn` and `mime` packages. `esbuild` is used as the default transformer.
+- No need to serve the `build` folder.
+Everything works from the root of your package.
+- Extendable.
+Use your own transformers.
+Your own serve tool, your own minifier...
+No lock-in at all !

 ## Use